dimi-fn/flask-mail-app/README.md

 ## Usage

 * Clone or download the repo files
+* Install pipenv: `pip install pipenv`
+* Navigate to the root project path and create your virtual environment: `pipenv shell`
+* Install the required packages: `pipenv install`
 * Navigate to `app.py` and replace the values based on your own email:
      * app.config['MAIL_USERNAME']
      * app.config['MAIL_PASSWORD']